 Live Sound Speakers

-Speaker types, by use.
+Speakers types, by use

 Three types of speakers come to mind.
 Main speakers, subwoofers, and monitors.
 Main speakers deliver most of the sound to the audience.
 Subwoofers reproduce low frequencies only and are the soul of music.
 There is no good sound without subwoofers.
 The Kick drum comes alive with subs.
 Monitor speakers are intended for the musicians to listen to what they are playing.

-Line Array speakers
+Line array speakers

 Have you ever been to a concert?
 Did you see those prominent speakers hanging of a structure?
 Those are line-array speakers.
 Their purpose is to give the audience loud and clear sound anywhere in the venue.
 Line array speakers were used for concerts until a few years.
 Companies like DAS Audio, CRF speakers, brought the line array concept to smaller-scale events.
 Today many small bands, churches, and rental companies can cover more audiences for less.
 A favorite line of speakers is the DAS Event series.
 Available in 8" 10" and 12".